Luana Carolina

-Luana Carolina Carvalho de Souza (born June 11, 1993) is a female Brazilian mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
+Luana Carolina Carvalho de Souza (born June 11, 1993) is a Brazilian mixed martial artist who competes in the women's Flyweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Starting her career in 2015, Carolina went 4–1 on the regional Brazilian scene before she was invited to Dana White's Contender Series Brazil 3 on August 11, 2018.
 She faced Mabelly Lima and won the bout via unanimous decision, getting an UFC contract in the process.

 Ultimate Fighting Championship

 Carolina made her UFC debut, as a short notice replacement for Wu Yanan, on two days notice against Priscila Cachoeira at UFC 237 on May 11, 2019.
 Carolina went on to defeat Cachoeira by unanimous decision.